pushtorefresh/storio/README.md

 #####Overview:
 * Powerful set of Operations: `Put`, `Get`, `Delete`
-* Convinient builders.
+* Convenient builders.
 Forget about 6-7 `null` in queries
 * No reflection, no annotations, `StorIO` is not ORM
 * Every Operation over `StorIO` can be executed as blocking call or as `rx.Observable`
 * `RxJava` as first class citizen, but it's not required dependency!